 While the CEO is greatly interested in increasing revenues, the junior guy is looking out for the next promotion.
 You sales talk needs to take care of the aspirations of both these guys.

 3. Is there a central idea in your pitch?

 Many salespeople veer off the central topic in their presentations quickly.
-In order to make a good sales pitch presentation, you should always focus on the core benefit that your product is offering.
+In order to make a great presentation, you should always focus on the core benefit that your product is offering.
 Never stray from that.